(888) 595-9101 Call Now For Pricing and Availability

 It’s very common for elderly seniors to discontinue social activities.
 However, this natural action is counterproductive.
 A senior can be trying to hide or deny declining health or cognitive decline.
 Memory loss or inability to manage personal care can be embarrassing.
 Add to this a nervousness about mobility or driving ability and a senior can naturally choose to stay at home and avoid going out.

 Do friends visit?
 Lack of visitors isolates seniors, causing loneliness and possible depression.
 Lack of visitors and entertaining also gives an excuse for not cleaning or grooming.
+A noticeable decrease in visitors or a reluctance to host them can be a quiet indicator of a senior's struggles.

 Talk to others in the senior’s social circle or family members.
 Are there stories or incidents that they’ve noticed?
 Sometimes a senior will mention something to one, but not others.